theresegatsing/cyber-range-platform/README.md

 ---

-## 9. Running the platform
+## 10. Running the platform

-### Start the backend
+### Start the backend — administrator only

 ```bash
 cd backend
 python -m uvicorn main:app --reload --host 0.0.0.0 --port 8000
 ```

-Then open `http://localhost:8000/`.
+The administrator opens `http://localhost:8000/` on the host.
+Everyone else uses `http://<host-ip>:8000/`.
 The backend serves the frontend, so there is no separate frontend server.

 ### Import CVEs